Oxford Lane Capital Corp. Announces Monthly Dividend of $0.13 (NASDAQ:OXLCP)

 Oxford Lane Capital Corp.
-(NASDAQ:OXLCP – Get Free Report) announced a monthly dividend on Thursday, May 16th, Wall Street Journal reports.
-Shareholders of record on Wednesday, July 17th will be given a dividend of 0.1302 per share on Wednesday, July 31st.
-This represents a $1.56 dividend on an annualized basis and a yield of 6.59%.
-The ex-dividend date of this dividend is Wednesday, July 17th.
+(NASDAQ:OXLCP – Get Free Report) announced a monthly dividend on Friday, May 17th, Wall Street Journal reports.
+Investors of record on Friday, August 16th will be paid a dividend of 0.1302 per share on Friday, August 30th.
+This represents a $1.56 dividend on an annualized basis and a dividend yield of 6.62%.
+The ex-dividend date is Friday, August 16th.

-Oxford Lane Capital has increased its dividend payment by an average of 4.1% annually over the last three years.
+Oxford Lane Capital has raised its dividend by an average of 4.1% annually over the last three years.

 Oxford Lane Capital Company Profile